How to handle preservations of linked IDs when they are effectively unused. #106321

 This broke some existing use-case, where previous broken behavior was 'abused' to keep linked IDs in current .blend files even if they did not have actual real local usages.
 E.g. Texts data-blocks, or node groups...
 See #103867, #105687, #105786, and 'fixes' commits a60f651502 and 3d49d738b7.

 A better solution than these temp hacks is needed.
-Here are two different proposals.
+Here are three different proposals.

 1. Keep track of IDs explicitly linked by users.